hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: Is there a maximum number of pools the dashboard can display?**

 There's no hard limit, but performance may decrease with very large numbers of pools (1000+).
 Use search filtering and MICRO view to manage large pool sets effectively.
 Dashboard 1.x has been tested with 600 pools and 800+ nodes on a Lab license VE without issue.

+**Q: How do I enable "NOC mode"?**

+Switch to micro mode, enable the logger across the bottom of the screen, hide the bottom bar (ALT-H) and press F11 to shift the browser to fullscreen.